 The program objective for the Motorsports EFI Tuning program is to prepare the student for entry into the tuning industry, to be capable of calibrating and troubleshooting the Engine Management System on the engine dynamometer, chassis dynamometer and at the race track.
 This program includes instruction in adding performance accessories, modifying power trains, tuning custom engines, suspension, exhaust systems, and using dynamometers and other diagnostic equipment.

-This Motorsports EFI Tuning program is intended for mechanically inclined students with a solid background in the mechanical system of an automotive engine.
-Students should have a desire to extend their knowledge into the electronic control system of the automotive industry.
+This program is intended for mechanically inclined students with a solid background in the mechanical system of an automotive engine and desire to extend that knowledge into the electronic control system in the automotive industry.

 The program will include both classroom and hands-on lab instruction.
 The School of Automotive Machinists & Technology measures student progress in semester credit hours.
 One semester credit hour for each fifteen (15) hours of classroom contact plus appropriate outside preparation or the equivalent; or one semester credit hour for each thirty (30) hours of laboratory work plus appropriate outside preparation.
 This program has an outside work requirement for completion.
 Please see the course description for additional information.

-The primary emphasis of this program will be the science and analytical methods used to safely extract the maximum performance out of an engine.
-The student will learn by utilizing various engine control software programs and dynamometers to alter engine-operating parameters, all while observing the physical changes in real time.
-Special tuning topics such as High-Performance Naturally Aspirated, Turbocharged, Supercharged, Nitrous, Launch Control, and Traction Control will be covered in detail.
+The primary emphasis of this program will be on both the science and the analytical method used to extract the maximum performance out of an engine safely.
+The student will learn and explore how to utilize various engine control software and dynamometers to alter engine operating parameters while observing the physical changes in real time.
+Special tuning topics such as High Performance Naturally Aspirated, Turbo Charged, Supercharged, Nitrous, Launch Control, and Traction Control will be covered in detail.